jhoek/UncommonSense.CBreeze/README.md

 If type AB and AC derive from type A, type A should have an abstract read-only property of an enum type that has B and C as its values.
 AB and AC should implement the abstract property and return the correct enum value.

 ## Roadmap
+- ID and Range handled by the same parameter
 - PowerShell pattern for Journal entity types
 - positional arguments for Automation namespace
 - Pester tests for PowerShell functions